The Martian (Weir novel): Editions

 The Martian was published in print by Crown on February 11, 2014.
-There are significant textual changes between Weir’s original self-published version and the Crown edition: profanity was reduced, spelling and grammatical errors were fixed, there were many minor stylistic changes, scientific errors were corrected, and a 263-word epilogue removed.
+There are significant textual changes between Weir's original self-published version and the Crown edition: profanity was reduced, spelling and grammatical errors were fixed, there were many minor stylistic changes, scientific errors were corrected, and a 263-word epilogue removed.
 An audiobook edition, narrated by R. C. Bray and released by Podium Publishing, preceded the print release in March 2013 on Audible.com, and was later followed with an MP3 CD in association with Brilliance Audio.
-The audiobook was nominated and won an Audie Award (2014) in the Science Fiction category.
+The audiobook was nominated for and won an Audie Award (2014) in the Science Fiction category.
 A Classroom Edition, published by Broadway Books in May 2016, contains educational materials and removes profanity and also made further scientific corrections.
-Audible released a new audiobook edition, narrated by Wil Wheaton on January 1, 2020, featuring several additional short tie-in stories written by Weir.
+Audible released a new audiobook edition, narrated by Wil Wheaton in January 2020, featuring several additional short tie-in stories written by Weir.

 Tie-ins

-In book 6 of The Expanse series of science fiction novels, Babylon's Ashes, there is mention of a Martian ship called the Mark Watney as being commandeered by the Free Navy's Michio Pa fleet during the Free Navy Conflict.

 In 2015, Andy Weir wrote a prequel short story to The Martian, titled "Diary of an AssCan".

-A 2017 German publication of an interview with Andy Weir and survival tips for living on Mars was published, titled "Der Mars Survival Guide", tying into the novel and movie.
+A German publication of an interview with Andy Weir and survival tips for living on Mars was published in 2017, titled "Der Mars Survival Guide", tying into the novel and movie.

+In 2024, Weir released the short story The Martian: Lost Sols to celebrate 10 years since the first publication.

 Reception

 In a starred review, Publishers Weekly said that "Weir laces the technical details with enough keen wit to satisfy hard science fiction fan and general reader alike."
 Kirkus Reviews called The Martian "Sharp, funny and thrilling, with just the right amount of geekery".
-The Wall Street Journal called the book "the best pure sci-fi novel in years."
+The Wall Street Journal called the book "the best pure sci-fi novel in years".
 Entertainment Weekly gave the novel a grade of "B", describing it as "an impressively geeky debut novel" but saying Weir "stumbles with his secondary characters".

 USA Today rated The Martian three out of four stars, calling it "terrific stuff, a crackling good read" but noting that "Mark's unflappability, perhaps the book's biggest asset, is also its greatest weakness.
 He's a wiseacre with a tendency to steer well clear of existential matters."
 Amazing Stories commented, "Andy Weir's The Martian will leave you as breathless as if you'd been dropped on the Martian surface without a suit".